 I haven’t done any real cooking in our Austin kitchen yet, but this homemade Thai pineapple dish is looking pretty tempting after all the tacos I ate yesterday!
-Tacos for lunch and tacos for dinner.
+Tacos for lunch; tacos for dinner.
 I am determined to eat all the tacos in Austin.

 Back to Thai food.
 This pineapple fried rice was inspired by a meal at Sweet Basil in Norman, Oklahoma over the holidays.
 I really loved the combination of sweet, caramelized pineapple with Thai spices.
 I can’t claim that my version is traditional, but it does taste very close to my memories of that dish.
 I used some leftover bell pepper instead of tomato and thought it was pretty great that way.

 The cooking method for this fried rice is a riff on my spicy kale and coconut stir fry, so if you’re a fan of that recipe, I think you’ll love this one, too.
-This meal comes together very quickly once you start cooking, so make sure that your ingredients are prepped and ready before you turn on the heat!
+This meal comes together very quickly, so make sure your ingredients are ready to go before you get started.

 - 2 tablespoons coconut oil or quality vegetable oil, divided

 - 2 eggs, beaten with a dash of salt